microsoft/variable-substitution/README.md

 # GitHub Action for substituting variables in parameterized files

-With the Variable Substitution Action for GitHub, you can apply variable substitution to XML, JSON and YAML based configuration and parameter files.
+With the Variable Substitution Action for GitHub, you can apply variable substitution to XML, JSON and YAML based configuration and parameter files

 -	Tokens defined in the target configuration files are updated and then replaced with variable values.
 -	Variable substitution is applied for only the JSON keys predefined in the object hierarchy.
 It does not create new keys.